 At the same time, Nandi listens to the bell sounds coming from the temple and went to see what is happening inside the temple.
 On seeing God Shiva along with his Ganas and Mahakala he realized the true devotion of Mahakala and requested him to introduce to the Great God by gestures.

-Nandi asked the forgiveness of his mistakes and asked for the god’s mercy.
-God shiva accepted him and appointed as a Dwarapalaka along with Mahakala.
+Nandi asked the forgiveness for his mistakes and asked for god’s mercy.
+God shiva accepted and appointed him as a Dwarapalaka along with Mahakala.